CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 ```
 If the user is logged in, he can press a button to list all of his previously saved results.

 This time we are going to start with adding the mocks for this straight away.
-Lets start off with modifying some of the code in `mocksConfig`.
+Let's start off with modifying some of the code in `mocksConfig`.

 The case block for `performance_data` should look like this: